 Gardasil is a quadrivalent vaccine approved by the FDA in 2006 for prophylactic vaccination in girls and women aged 9 to 26 years.
 The vaccine is composed of the major capsid protein of HPV, which is the product of the L1 gene of HPV.
 The capsid protein assembles itself into virus-like particles, or VLPs.
 VLPs lack viral DNA and are therefore unable to induce cancer, but they are able to trigger an antibody response against the HPV types represented in the vaccine.
 Gardasil contains the recombinant VLPs assembled from the L1 proteins of HPV types 16 and 18, which cause approximately 70% of cervical cancers, as well as types 6 and 11, which cause more than 90% of genital wart cases.
 Cervarix is a bivalent vaccine also approved by the FDA to prevent cervical dysplasia and cervical cancer caused by HPV types 16 and 18.
 Prophylactic vaccination with these HPV VLP vaccines against HPV-16 and HPV-18 has transformed the prospects for reducing the incidence of this disease on a global scale, achieving more than 98% protection in randomized clinical trials against precursor lesions such as CIN grade 2/3 and adenocarcinoma in situ.
 Regrettably, according to a recent report of the National Health Interview Survey (2010 data), only 22.7% of eligible women received one or more doses and only 12.7% received the three required doses.
 Education, access, and cost were the main deterrents.
 Screening for cervical cancer will have to continue, because only 2 of the 15 oncogenic HPV types are in the vaccines, and for 2 to 3 decades at least, unvaccinated sexually active women will remain at risk for the disease.
 If both vaccination and screening are combined, the virtual elimination of cervical cancer and the other HPV-16– and HPV-18–associated cancers is possible.
-A novel vaccine that covers five additional subtypes of HPV (31, 33, 45, 52, and 58) in addition to the 6, 11, 16, and 18, has completed phase III testing and received FDA approval in December 2014 for use in females 9 through 26 years of age and males 9 through 15 years old.
+A novel nonavalent vaccine that covers five additional subtypes of HPV (31, 33, 45, 52, and 58) in addition to 6, 11, 16, and 18, has completed phase III testing and received FDA approval in December 2014 for use in females 9 through 26 years of age and males 9 through 15 years old.